Aspen Colorado, USA Travel Guide

 The original Aspen ski area, directly rising from downtown.
 Gondola departs from the central business district.

-A historic Victorian-era opera house in downtown Aspen.
+A historic Victorian-era performance hall in the city center Aspen.
 Hosts concerts, films, comedy shows, and community events.

-Stroll through downtown Aspen, specifically the The Western part of the town/city, to gaze at well-preserved Victorian homes and commercial buildings from the silver mining era.
+Stroll through downtown Aspen, especially the West End, to admire well-preserved Victorian homes and commercial buildings from the silver mining era.

 Underground tours of a historic silver mine near Aspen.
 Seasonal operation.
 A direct experience of Aspen's mining past.